qertoip/react-form-logic/README.markdown

 ## Getting started

-You use react-form-logic be defining a form object, and then using it to generate a wrapper component for the component that renders your form.
+react-form-logic works by generating a wrapper component for the component that renders your form, based on an object that describes the form fields.
+This object defines the field names, validations and custom event handlers for the fields.

-The form object describes the fields your form has, the validations those fields should have and additional event handlers for events related to the form.
-Passing your event handlers in this way allows react-form-logic to automatically combine your custom form logic with the validaton logic.

 It looks like this:

 ```javascript
 const form = FormLogic.Form({